johnnichev/harry-potter-q-a-rag-system/README.md

 ## Implementation Notes

 - Frontend now uses a single conversation thread stored in localStorage (`hp_chat_messages`).
-- Dark mode is the default; Light mode is available via toggle.
-Colors use accessible contrast.
+- Single consistent design with accessible contrast; no theme toggles.
 - Input clears and refocuses on send for fast follow-ups.
 - A loading indicator appears before first tokens with subtle animation.